Included in this guide are all the application forms you may need when building a new home in our beautiful Shire.

 You will most likely need to update the postal address for your new home.
 Once you’ve moved in, please complete the change of address form to ensure we’re sending your mail to the right place.

-Find your local services, Councillors, bin collection days, burning off zone and more ward information by typing your address into the Near Me function on Council’s website.
+Find your local services, Councillors, bin collection days, and information specific to your location by typing your address into the Near Me function on Council's website.